JakubRatajik/cacta_pipeline/README.md

 - VSEARCH

-    - Binaries, source code as well as installation manual are available [here](https://github.com/torognes/vsearch).
+    - The easiest way is to download VSEARCH [binary file for your OS](https://github.com/torognes/vsearch/releases/tag/v2.28.1).
+Available binaries, source code as well as installation manual are available [here](https://github.com/torognes/vsearch).
-    - To clone the repository and build VSEARCH yourself:
+    - Alternatively, clone the repository and build VSEARCH yourself:
       ```
       # clone the repo and build VSEARCH
       git clone https://github.com/torognes/vsearch.git